Skip to content

 Similar payment processing solutions

-Paramount Commerce is rarely a one-or-the-other call because it covers a single market with a focused product mix.
-The realistic alternatives split by what you're optimizing for.
-For pure Canadian Interac with a leaner stack, Gigadat is the legacy default and Loonio, Paybilt and Payper compete on faster withdrawals — most operators now run a primary plus backup combination.
+Paramount Commerce is rarely a one-or-the-other call, because it covers a single market with a focused product mix.
+The realistic alternatives split by what you are optimizing for.
+For pure Canadian Interac with a leaner stack, Gigadat is the legacy default while Loonio, Paybilt and Payper compete on faster withdrawals, and most operators now run a primary plus backup combination.
 For a global stack where Canada is just one market, Nuvei folds Interac into a 700+ method integration that also handles cards, Apple Pay and 50+ countries through one contract.
-For European open banking equivalents, Trustly is the Pay N Play pioneer with multi-currency settlement; Brite handles Northern Europe with same-day settlement.
+For European open banking equivalents, Trustly is the Pay N Play pioneer with multi-currency settlement, and Brite handles Northern Europe with same-day settlement.
 For card acquiring alongside Canadian pay-by-bank, Paysafe brings Skrill and Neteller wallets onto the same contract.
-Most mature operators run Paramount for Canadian pay-by-bank, Nuvei or Worldpay for global cards, and either Trustly or Brite for European open banking — Paramount as the Canadian rail in a multi-vendor stack rather than the only one.
+Most mature operators run Paramount for Canadian pay-by-bank, Nuvei or Worldpay for global cards, and either Trustly or Brite for European open banking, with Paramount as the Canadian rail in a multi-vendor stack rather than the only one.

 When to Choose an Alternative

 Choose Trustly if your operation is European-first with Pay N Play conversion optimization as the primary goal.
-Trustly's 30+ market coverage, Nordic dominance, and US bank coverage make it the right answer outside Canada.
-Settlement in multiple currencies, dedicated iGaming team, MGA/UKGC/Swedish licensing.
+Trustly's 30+ market coverage, Nordic dominance and US bank coverage make it the right answer outside Canada, with settlement in multiple currencies, a dedicated iGaming team and MGA/UKGC/Swedish licensing.
 For operators running both Canada and Europe, Trustly + Paramount Commerce is a common dual-vendor stack.

 Choose Nuvei if Canada is part of a larger global operation.
 Nuvei integrates Interac e-Transfer alongside 700+ methods across 50+ markets, bundles cards, Apple Pay, Google Pay and wallets in the same API, and offers stronger SoftSwiss/EveryMatrix native connectors.
 The trade-off is rolling reserve (5-10% for 6 months on card volume) and a higher overall fee mix, but you avoid running Paramount as a separate vendor.